fifa0095/fifa0095/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Tanaton Phukanngam
 ==========================================================================================================================================

-Web/App Developer (Front-end)
+ERP Implementation and Web Developer
 -----------------------------

 I'm a graduate at King Mongkut's University of Technology Thonburi, Faculty of Engineering Major Computer.
-I'm interest about Frond-end developer /Web Developer and Consulting.
+I'm interest about Frond-end developer /Web Developer and ERP.
 Now I’m leaning about ERP but I’m ready to learn new things and want to practice skills up.

 * 🌍  I'm based in Thailand
 * ✉️  You can contact me at [tanaton.phuk@gmail.com](mailto:tanaton.phuk@gmail.com)